Super-sub En-Nesyri powers Sevilla past Levante | Goal.com

 #SevillaFCLevante #WeareSevilla #NeverSurrender pic.twitter.com/sPRTcE5LOA

-Morocco international goalkeeper Yassine Bounou, who was rarely tested in the game saw every minutes of action, while his compatriot El Haddadi was substituted for Oliver Torres with 20 minutes left to play.
+Morocco international goalkeeper Yassine Bounou, who was rarely tested in the game, saw every minute of action, while his compatriot El Haddadi was substituted for Oliver Torres with 20 minutes left to play.

 For En-Nesyri, this strike was his first in the 2020-21 campaign.
 The 23-year-old joined from Leganes last term for a reported €25 million and in his maiden season, he scored four goals in 18 games in the Spanish elite division while playing a role in their Europa Cup triumph.

-Thanks to this result, Sevilla have now won all two games so far to sit in the fifth position after accruing six points.
+Thanks to this result, Sevilla have now won both games so far to sit in the fifth position after accruing six points.